 Each copy of a special council meeting notice must be signed by the mayor or corporate officer, or if two or more council members call a special meeting, by those council members [CC s.
 127(3)].

-Notice of a special board meeting, including date, time, place and purpose, must be mailed at least five days prior to the meeting to each director [LGA 220(2)].
+Notice of a special board meeting, including date, time, place and purpose, must be provided at least 24 hours prior to the meeting to each director [LGA 220(2)].